rails/rails/guides/source/active_record_callbacks.md

 associations (or use the `prepend: true` option), to ensure they execute before the records are deleted by `dependent: :destroy`.

-WARNING. `after_commit` makes very different guarantees than `after_save`, `after_update`, and `after_destroy`.
-For example, if an exception occurs in an `after_save` the transaction will be rolled back and the data will not be persisted.
-However, anything that happens `after_commit` can guarantee the transaction has already been completed and the data was persisted to the database.
-More on [transactional callbacks](#transaction-callbacks) below.

 ```ruby
 class User < ApplicationRecord
   before_destroy :check_admin_count